UniOfGreenwich/softwareproject_-team-1/README.md

 **`CreateNewObject()`:**

-Adds a new item to the inventory.It validates the input object items, checks if an item with the same name already exists, and adds the new item to the `inventoryList`.
+Adds a new item to the inventory.
+It validates the input object items, checks if an item with the same name already exists, and adds the new item to the `inventoryList`.

 **`DeleteObject()`:**